peejay-solutions/ng-magic-test-bed/README.md

 - Less code

-- All local variables referencing mocks, helper-services, observers, objects, arrays, maps and the testee itself can be defined as constants

-- Configuration of the test bed is done implicitly while assigning your local variables

-- Reconfiguration of the entire test bed including fresh mocks and services before each test/it is done in background

 - Creation of jest or jasmine (karma) spies for all your mocks' functions is done implicitly.
-No more spy manual spy creation with magic strings to overwrite strongly typed methods of TypeScript objects.
+No more manual spy creation with magic strings to overwrite strongly typed methods of TypeScript objects.

 - A simple mock with spies for all methods of a service is generated.
 You can extend these auto generated mocks with custom behavior.

-- Write tests without beforeEach.

 # Installation